Potemkin village: Modern usage

 In the Old West of the United States, Western false front architecture was often used to create the illusion of affluence and stability in a new frontier town.
-The style included a tall vertical facade with a square top in front of a wood-framed building, often hiding a gable roof.
+The style included a tall vertical façade with a square top in front of a wood-framed building, often hiding a gable roof.
 The goal for the architecture was to project an image of stability and success for the town, while the business owners did not invest much in buildings that might be temporary.
 These towns often did not last long before becoming ghost towns, so businessmen wanted to get started quickly but did not want to spend a lot on their stores.
 Many Western movies feature this kind of architecture because, just like the original buildings, it is quick and cheap to create.

 Many of the newly constructed base areas at ski resorts are referred to as Potemkin villages.
 These create the illusion of a quaint mountain town, but are actually carefully planned theme shopping centers, hotels and restaurants designed for maximum revenue.
 Similarly, in The Geography of Nowhere, American writer James Howard Kunstler refers to contemporary suburban shopping centers as "Potemkin village shopping plazas".

-Hardcore punk band Propagandhi released an album in 2005 called Potemkin City Limits.
-The cover depicts children playing in a city that is drawn on the ground, a façade city.
-Their 2009 album Supporting Caste has a song called "Potemkin City Limits", about the statue of Francis the Pig in Red Deer, Alberta, Canada.